UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 #### Loading the Model

-A convienant package to get all the layers and some info on a model is [torchinfo](https://pypi.org/project/torchinfo/), using this we can load the model and print out some info as follows:
+A convenient package to get all the layers and some info on a model is [torchinfo](https://pypi.org/project/torchinfo/), using this we can load the model and print out some info as follows:

 ```python
 from torchvision import models